-Narrative nonfiction writing is a genre typically defined by using literary techniques to create fact-based narratives.
+Narrative journalism is a genre typically defined by using literary techniques to create fact-based narratives.

-But narrative nonfiction writing is also an emotional investment.
+But narrative journalism is also an emotional investment.
 It requires something intangible but necessary: empathy.

 In my experience, the first step to practicing empathy is being humble.
 Accepting that you don’t know anything about how a community functions will force you to free your mind of judgment.

 Over the past year, I’ve interned with an anti-death penalty group in Columbus, Ohioans to Stop Executions (OTSE).
 My job has been to read through at least eighty death penalty cases and find out why defendants in those cases were given lesser sentences.

 The research introduced me to dozens of people, new characters I never imagined learning about, and had to read about unimaginable crimes.

 I also read stories condemned people from physically and emotionally abusive homes.
 I read testimonies from psychologists who diagnosed defendants with schizophrenia, PTSD, bipolar disorder, and severe intellectual disabilities.

 I also learned that the system creates a definition of what “justice” is for the victims’ family that always be applied in the same ways to every case.
 More often than not, the families of victims are treated poorly by that system.

 After reading how the prosecutors portrayed these people, I was tasked with crafting narrative journalism about people who have, in some cases, committed horrible atrocities.